ilovemyapps/fast-job-agent/README.md

 # Fast Job Agent - Ashby HQ Job Scraper

-Automatically scrape Forward Deployed Engineer related positions from Ashby HQ.
+Automatically scrape Forward Deployed Engineer(or other customer-facing engineering ) positions from Ashby HQ and other websites.

 ## Features